mnovo323/LSAC-Status-Checker/README.md

 📊 Status: Admitted

 💬 Message:
    Congratulations!
-You have been admitted to Harvard Law School...
+You have been admitted to Cooley Law School...

 ✓ Checklist:
   ✅ Personal Statement